Sammy Rogers: Relationship with Owen Daniels

 Writers wasted no time pairing the duo with other characters in the series.
 Though off-screen Lindsay and McCall began a relationship together.
 Sammy begins a relationship with an older man, Tim Derby (Christopher Blake).
 Tim had divorced his wife and has a daughter the same age as Sammy.
 Their relationship causes problems with Frank who cannot accept their age difference.
 Their feud causes Sammy to become estranged from her family and she moves in with Tim.
 Frank warns Tim that he will get revenge if he hurts his daughter.
 Tim decides to introduce Sammy to his children Chloe and Adam but the evening ends awkwardly.
 He realises that Sammy is immature and he breaks up with her.
 She refuses to leave and he takes her back to Brookside Close and throws her belongings over the pavements.
 Sammy tries to win Tim back but he throws water over her.
 She then pretends to be pregnant but Tim is aware of her lies.
-Sammy retaliates by throwing a house brick through Tim's home window. drives McCall told Tibballs that it was "horrendous" to watch Sammy move on with another man.
+Sammy retaliates by throwing a house brick through Tim's home window.
+McCall told Tibballs that it was "horrendous" to watch Sammy move on with another man.
 He added, "It made me sick to watch this old man with Owen's girlfriend."
 McCall noted that when he met Blake, he "felt no venom" towards him because he was completely different from Tim.

 Owen begins dating Grace and Sammy becomes jealous.
 She tries to seduce Owen and Grace responds by confronting Sammy and throwing a drink over her.
 Owen eventually reconciles with Sammy and they have sex inside the Sullivan's house.
 Sammy discovers she is pregnant which makes Owen angry.
 He decides to be honourable and asks Sammy to marry him.
 Sammy's father Frank begins meddling in their relationship and forces Owen to quit studying and find a job to support his new family.
 In 1991, Sammy's mother Chrissy was written out of the show.
 Chrissie and Frank had been arguing and decided to separate in the lead up to her departure.
 The decision to axe the character was made by Brookside's executive producer Mal Young.
 He was unhappy with the Rogers family dynamic and thought their stories were "going round in circles".
 Young told Browne that she had to leave to save the remainder of the Rogers family from being axed the following year.
 Young's research for the show found that there was an increasing number of families with children splitting up in the United Kingdom.
 He concluded that he wanted to reflect this scenario with the Rogers family.
 Writers decided to coincide Chrissy's departure with Sammy's wedding episode to heighten the drama.
 Chrissy had felt trapped in her marriage to Frank and believes that history is repeating itself.
 She resents Frank for forcing Sammy and Owen to marry and decides to leave her family.
 While Sammy and Owen host a wedding reception at the Rogers family home, Chrissy sneaks upstairs and packs up her belongings and leaves for good.